What would you say the main benefits of taking up an IOP scholarship were for you personally?

 David, IOP Scholar - Career Changer

-The whole process of applying was a great induction into thinking about physics as it should be taught, whether needing to formalise my thought process about getting into education, preparing for the interview and how to construct experiments to show complicated concepts using household objects, and interacting with the other applicants and staff and getting excited about the whole journey.
+The whole process of applying was a great induction into thinking about physics as it should be taught.
+Whether needing to formalise my thought process about getting into education, or how to construct experiments to show complicated concepts using household objects, and interacting with the other applicants and staff and getting excited about the whole journey.

 Franceska, IOP Scholar - Postgraduate

 The IOP Scholarship offers several benefits for a trainee teacher and looks impressive when applying for training programmes and jobs in the future.
 Yes, you will be given slightly more money than other trainee teachers, but what has so far been the best aspect of it has been the additional support.

 As a scholar I have access to the whole range of available CPD (continuing professional development) as well as being part of a community of scholars.
 Unfortunately, training in the COVID era has meant that all CPD and networking events have been virtual so far, but it has still been valuable.
 Examples of CPD that I have benefitted from so far has included subject-specific webinars (each half term the IOP focusses on one major area in physics, e.g. forces, energy, electricity ...) which includes practical tips, pointing us to simulations of practicals and major misconceptions to be aware of and how best to address them.
 Other CPD has focussed on increasing diversity, updates on best practices, cognitive load theory and improving inclusion.

 There has so far been more choice than I can fit into my week, so you have a lot of choice about what you want to get involved with.
 Finally, physical resources are sent out, such as booklets on story telling in physics and suggested practicals with equipment you can use in lessons.
 I feel more supported as a trainee teacher and I know where to find numerous useful resources for teaching physics as a result of being an IOP scholar.